 How to get to Semuc Champey

-- 🚛 Public camioneta: public pickup trucks depart from the main square in Lanquin town frequently throughout the day.
-The trip will take 45 minutes – 1 hour and should cost around 30Q.
+- đ Public camioneta: public pickup trucks depart from the main square in Lanquin town frequently throughout the day.
+The trip will take around 20 minutes on the new road and should cost around 30Q.
 Your accommodation should know the schedule.

 Guided or solo?